EllAchE/pm_py/README.md

 # Polymarket Flask API

-This project was built on top of PolyTrader's https://github.com/PolyTrader/polymarket CLI tool.
+This project was built on top of PolyTrader's https://github.com/PolyTrader/polymarket CLI tool; this just replaces the argparse/cli methods with a local flask server.
 README for that CLI tool is below.

 Run the api locally and send trades via localhost.